gabrielantony/Patatap-Project/README.md

 # Patatap-Project
-A fun animated "game" I made through one of the courses i've been taking
+A fun animated "game" I made through one of the courses I've been taking